To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 In the end, it all comes down to Freshness.
 If you can not compromise on the taste and Freshness of your coffee, then it will not be fair to compromise on using pre-ground coffee beans.

-Until now, we have discussed everything you want to know about coffee grind types.
+Until now, I have discussed everything you want to know about coffee grind types.
 So, let’s now discuss what type of coffee grinder will be best to get those grind settings.

 Blade vs burr Coffee grinder

-In blade coffee grinders, there are two blades at the bottom of the chamber that spins rapidly and grinds anything that comes in contact with them.
+There are two types of coffee grinders Blade and Burr.
+In blade coffee grinders, there are two blades at the bottom of the chamber that spin rapidly and grind anything that comes in contact with them.
+While a burr grinder has two burrs to crush the beans with consistency.

 Manual vs electric coffee grinder